 Facilities (FCM) Waste

-When disposing ballasts, it is important to understand the possible hazards.
-A ballast will contain packing material that is typically ignitable or may contain PCBs.
-The proper disposal route for all (non leaking) ballasts is through EHS.
-To establish a PCB ballast collection drum, please contact EHS at extension 81450 for assistance.
+When disposing of ballasts, it is important to understand the possible hazards.
+Ballasts typically contain packing material that may be ignitable and they may contain PCBs.
+EHS should be contacted for any ballast disposal.
+To establish a PCB ballast collection drum, please contact EHS at x81450 for assistance.

-Unless the ballast label does not specifically read - "NON PCB CONTAINING" or something similar, you must assume that the ballast contains PCBs.
-If the ballast label is illegible, consider it to contain PCBs.
-All (non leaking) PCB ballasts must be collected through EHS.
+Unless the ballast label specifically reads - "NON PCB CONTAINING" or something similar, you must assume that the ballast contains PCBs.
+If the ballast label is illegible, you should assume it contains PCBs.
+All PCB ballasts must be collected by EHS.

-If you are involved in a large scale renovation or construction project, ensure a system is in place to collect all ballasts.
-Please use adequate collection containers for the ballasts eg.- 5 gallon poly (plastic) screw top pail, 15 gallon poly open top, 30/ 55 gallon poly or steel drums.
+If your team is involved in a large scale renovation or construction project, ensure a system is in place to collect all ballasts.
+Please use adequate collection containers for the ballasts eg.- 5 gallon poly (plastic) screw top pail, 15 gallon poly open top, 30/55 gallon poly or steel drums.
 The containers should be closed when not adding ballasts and be labeled as USED PCB BALLASTS.
+PCB ballasts and Non-PCB ballast should NOT be collected in the same container.

 Leaking ballasts must be managed as hazardous waste and separated from the non-leaking ballasts and labeled as USED PCB LEAKING BALLASTS.